Gun violence: Suicide

 The use of firearms in suicides ranges from less than 10 percent in Australia to 50 percent in the United States, where it is the most common method and where suicides outnumber homicides two to one.
-Those who purchased a firearm were found to be high risk for suicide within a week of the purchase.
+Those who purchased a firearm were found to be at high risk for suicide within a week of the purchase.
 The United States has both the highest number of Suicides and Gun ownerships for a developed country and firearms are the most popular method to commit suicide.
 In the United States when Gun ownerships rise so, too, does suicide by firearm.
-Suicide can be an impulsive act, 40% of those who survived a suicide attempt said that they only considered suicide up to five minutes before attempting the act.
+Suicide can be an impulsive act; 40% of those who survived a suicide attempt said that they only considered suicide up to five minutes before attempting the act.
 This impulsivity can lead to the use of a firearm as it is seen as a quick and lethal method.

 According to U.S. criminologist Gary Kleck, studies that try to link gun ownership to victimology often fail to account for the presence of guns owned by other people.
 Research by economists John Lott of the U.S. and John Whitley of Australia indicates that safe-storage laws do not appear to affect juvenile accidental gun-related deaths or suicides.
 In contrast, a 2004 study led by Daniel Webster found that such laws were associated with slight reductions in suicide rates among children.
 The same study criticized Lott and Whitley's study on the subject for inappropriately using a Tobit model.
 A committee of the U.S. National Research Council said ecological studies on violence and firearms ownership provide contradictory evidence.
 The committee wrote: "[Existing] research studies and data include a wealth of descriptive information on homicide, suicide, and firearms, but, because of the limitations of existing data and methods, do not credibly demonstrate a causal relationship between the ownership of firearms and the causes or prevention of criminal violence or suicide."